masc-ucsc/docs/docs/livehd/05-lgraph.md

 ### Div

 Division operator.
-The division operation is quite similar to the inverse of the multiplication, but a key difference is that only one driver is allowed for each input ('a' vs 'A').
+The division operation is quite similar to the inverse of the multiplication, but a key difference is that only one driver is allowed for each input.

 ``` mermaid
 graph LR